The National Defence Academy(NDA), Pune

 (b) Age Limits, Sex and Marital Status:

-Only unmarried male candidates between 15 1/2 years and 18 1/
+Only unmarried male and female candidates between 151/2 years and 181/2 years are eligible to apply.

 (c) Educational Qualifications: